-Down just one run, he coils up at the plate with a man on third and a full count on his back.
+Down just one run, our hero coils up at the plate with a man on third and a full count on his back.
 Or maybe she walks up to the free throw line, the remaining seconds left stilled, blaring in the scoreboard.
 Or maybe he’s counting his steps back from a little orange tee at the 45 yard line.

 We have to place a strange amount of faith in our eyes in moments like these; we have to be able to trust that we’re seeing in split seconds—past what we can consciously comprehend.
-Researchers and coaches seem to be implying, that is, that we have to allow our eyes to relax if we want to be able to move and react in the most effective ways.
+Researchers, expert athletes, and coaches seem to be implying, that is, that we have to allow our eyes to relax if we want to be able to move and react in the most effective ways.

 And I’ve shared this here because I think it’s almost intuitive for the Cocoons wearer.
 Like with my baseball coach friend essentially honing players’ quiet eyes without necessarily knowing it, we often enact what we don’t yet have catchy names for.
 We’ve kind of been clued into this line of thought for a while now: whether we’re on the road, on the field, or on the trail, we know that taking care of our eyes, protecting them from glare and eyestrain, will ultimately allow us to remain more comfortable, relaxed, focused, and productive.
 When we allow our eyes to slow down and be comfortable, we reap benefits across the board.

 And so I’m thinking it’s some combination of my new quiet eye practice and the comfort my Cocoons afford me, then, that I’m sitting at 3 for 3 shooting old crumpled up notes into the recycling bin.
 Either way, I’m craving a bratwurst, and I’m thinking I’ll quit while I’m ahead.